The Evolution of Green Roofs as they Transform into the Blue

 A blue roof is specifically designed to manage rainwater by temporarily storing and controlling its release.
 Unlike green roofs, which rely on plants and soil to absorb water, blue roofs use a system of drainage layers, retention basins and controlled flow systems to manage stormwater effectively.
 They offer a critical solution for flood-prone urban areas, where traditional drainage systems are overwhelmed by sudden, intense rainfall.

 With climate change causing more frequent and intense rainfall, urban areas are struggling with excess water runoff.
-Traditional drainage systems can no longer cope with the volume, leading to flash floods.
+Traditional drainage systems can often no longer cope with the volume, leading to flash floods.
 Blue roofs help mitigate this by capturing and slowly releasing rainwater, reducing pressure on drainage systems.

 In response, governments worldwide are implementing stricter water management regulations.
 In cities like London, New York and Paris, developers are required to incorporate stormwater management solutions into new buildings.
 Blue roofs provide an effective way to comply with these regulations while also supporting sustainability goals.